juspay/vertex/README.md

 ### Recommended Install

 [nixos-unified-template](https://github.com/juspay/nixos-unified-template) is the best way to install `vertex`.
-The template already includes `vertex` and is configured to use the latest versions of tools).
+The template already includes `vertex` (be sure to enable the "work" profile) and is configured to use the latest versions of tools.

 Once you setup your Nix config, run `vertex-claude` to launch it.